 - Clover.
 Clover is also a good option.
 There are several different types of clover you can use, but you’ll have to research the potential toxicity of your chosen variety before you decide to install it.
 Most clovers are safe, but some contain oxalates that can cause illness if eaten in excess.

 - Mulch or Gravel.
 You can also forego living ground covers in favor of mulches or gravel.
-Cypress mulch or pine bark are both safe to use around dogs, but avoid cocoa mulch, as it is toxic to dogs if eaten.
+Cypress mulch or pine bark are both pet-friendly mulches that are safe to use around dogs, but avoid cocoa mulch, as it is toxic to dogs if eaten.
 Gravel is obviously not toxic, but it can cause serious health problems if swallowed, so try to select the biggest gravel available to discourage your dog from eating it.

 The Pee Pee Problem: Protecting Your Plants from Dog Urine